-Currency and Currency Hedging Returns: Over the next 10 years, we are forecasting generally negative returns for the US dollar relative to Developed Market peers, with outcomes ranging from an annualized loss of -0.3% for the Australian dollar to a gain of 0.6% for the Swiss franc.
-Forecast outcomes for Emerging Market currencies range from an expected loss of -2.5% for the South African rand to a gain of 0.7% for the Taiwan dollar.
+Currency and Currency Hedging Returns: Over the next 10 years, we are forecasting generally negative returns for the US dollar relative to Developed Market peers, with outcomes ranging from an annualized loss of -0.6% for the Australian dollar to a gain of 0.8% for the Swiss franc.
+Forecast outcomes for Emerging Market currencies range from an expected loss of -2.6% for the South African rand to a gain of 0.8% for the Taiwan dollar.
 Long-term currency hedging returns against a market-weighted basket of Developed Market exposures are forecast to be net positive for US investors as short-term interest rates are anticipated to be higher over the long term in the US relative to the Eurozone and Japan.

-60/40 Portfolio Return2: Based on our long-term forecasts, a balanced portfolio of 60% Global Equities unhedged and 40% Global Aggregate Bonds hedged is forecast to return 7.1% annually over the next 10 years.
-This latest forecast is more than 2% higher than our forecast from the first quarter of 2022, prior to the commencement of the Fed's tightening policy.
-The material increase in our forecast is attributable primarily to the rise in global interest rates over the last two years.
+60/40 Portfolio Return2: Based on our long-term forecasts, a balanced portfolio of 60% Global Equities unhedged and 40% Global Aggregate Bonds hedged is forecast to return 6.2% annually over the next 10 years.
+This latest forecast is 0.8% lower than our forecast from the final quarter of 2023, commensurate with declines in both our equity and fixed income forecasts.